Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Experiments

 \section{Experiments}

 In this section, we present numerical experiment results to validate our approach under various settings.
 We begin by introducing the datasets in \Cref{sec:datasets} and outlining the basic experimental setups in \Cref{sec:setups}.
-Comparisons with several baselines are reported in \Cref{sec:comparative}, followed by an ablation study in \Cref{sec:ablation}.
-Finally, experiments on arbitrary-scale and zero-shot spectral reconstruction are conducted in \Cref{sec:assr} to further assess the generalization capability of the model.
+We first evaluate our model under the conventional discrete SSR setting, with results reported in \Cref{sec:comparative}.
+We then assess its performance in continuous spectral super-resolution in \Cref{sec:assr}.
+Finally, an ablation study is presented in \Cref{sec:ablation} to analyze how and why the proposed design is effective.